 NYU Open Education is a pilot program that currently offers about 10 free courses.
 Courses include calculus, behavioral science, sociology, American literature and public finance options.
 Students can also find a course on ancient Israel and a course covering genomes at NYU.
-These courses are available on iTunes U and YouTube.
 NYU was the 32nd best national university in 2014, according to U.S. News.

 Stephen A. Nelson, an associate professor in Tulane's Department of Earth and Environmental Sciences, offers six of his courses to interested students for free via the Internet.
 Courses are available in physical geology, petrology and mineralogy.
-A course on natural disasters and one on Hurricane Katrina are also available, as is a course on the Earth.
 Students have access to the syllabus and lecture notes.
 Tulane was ranked as the 52nd best national university by U.S. News in 2014.

 Berklee College of Music

-Berklee College of Music was named the top Hollywood music school by Hollywood Reporter in 2013.
-The college is home to Berklee Shares, a new program that offers about 12 free sample music lessons and music production videos based on the school's music courses and educational programs.
+Berklee College of Music is home to Berklee Shares, a new program that offers about 12 free sample music lessons and music production videos based on the school's music courses and educational programs.
 The music lessons cover songwriting, guitar, jazz and orchestration as well as music business and music theory topics.

 Universidad Nacional De Colombia